cwaage/cs50_labs/README.md

 #### TODO 1

-Declare two variables specified in the commnets.
-Do not assignment them any values.
-Those will be assigned by the user as specified in the following TODO blocks.
+  - Declare two variables specified in the commnets.
+  - Do **not** assign them any values.
+  - Those will be assigned by the user as specified in the following TODO blocks.

 {% next TODO 2 %}

 #### TODO 2
 **Create a loop block that:**
   - A. Executes at least once
-  - B. Assigns variable for number of days from user input
+  - B. Assigns variable that captures number of days in month from the user input
   - C. Repeats Block (Loops) when the input value is less than 28 or more than 31

 Which loop block is garanteed do execute at least once?
-A for loop, while loop, or do while loop?

 {% spoiler Loop Syntax Reminder %}